labscommunity/arweave-wallet-kit/README.md

 React Hooks and Components for better interaction with Arweave wallets.
 Modular, can support any Arweave-based wallet.

+> The Arweave Wallets Kit is in BETA.
+Please report bugs at the issues tab.

 ## Supported wallets

 - [ArConnect](https://arconnect.io)